 He has previously collaborated with Gabriela Areal, Jaap Blonk, Eugene Chadbourne, Tashi Dorji, Sandy Ewen, Simon Labbé, Bob Marsh, Nakatani Gong Orchestra, Ryan Wade Ruehlen, Daniel Ryan, Bret Sexton, Susan Wolf, and Jack Wright, among others.

-Seward is currently completing the MA in music with a concentration in experimental music/composition at Wesleyan University and studies with Ron Kuivila and Paula Matthusen.
+Seward is currently completing the MA in music with a concentration in experimental music/composition at Wesleyan University and studies there with Ron Kuivila and Paula Matthusen.
 He has also been mentored informally by composers Antoine Beuger, Michael Pisaro-Liu, and Emmanuelle Waeckerlé.